Schedule a Contact Lens Exam with our Experienced Optometrists

 And within all those options, there are different brands of lenses as well.
 Our optometrists are skilled in helping patients sift through all their options to choose the best lens for their needs, comfort, and preferences.

 Contact lenses can be a great option for many people, but they’re not always an ideal choice.
-To learn more about contact lenses in West Des Moines or to schedule an eye exam, call Huseman Eye Care in West Des Moines at 515.278.1653 or in Des Moines at 515.278.1653.
+To learn more about contact lenses, or to schedule a comprehensive eye exam, call Huseman Eye Care in West Des Moines at 515.278.1653 or in Des Moines at 515.278.1653.